Kajvdh/chameleon/README.md

 Luna radioplayer also needs a licensekey bought on codecanyon.
 The player will play audio without a licensekey, but other functions will not work properly

+# Chameleon supports PHP 8
+Chameleon has full support on PHP 8.
+But since XML-RPC has been moved to PECL, be sure the xmlrpc extension is installed in your PHP enviroment.

 # Installation